-If you have followed all the instructions in the Network License Server Setup article and the license server does not supply licenses to client computers, any of these problems could be the cause.
+If you have followed all the instructions in the Network License Server and Client Configuration article and the license server does not supply licenses to client computers, any of these problems could be the cause.

 - Software or drivers on the client computers or server could be trying to use the same communications (com) port as the FARO license manager service (hasplms) causing port conflicts and stopping the server from supplying licenses.

 - The FARO license manager service could be stopped for some reason.
 There may be some thing or some rule in the IT environment that prevents the service from running.

 - Com ports on client computers could be blocked by firewalls.